Updated on by Daniel Twigg

 A contact is created in this list, with the stored results of the system checker being added to the record.
 These fields can then be mapped to an autoresponder template within Sentori (we’ll cover more of this later).

 This stage is completed by sending the autoresponder template, complete with the data requested by the user, back to the form submitter.

 Finally, we don’t want to be keeping any more user data than we need to.
 This is why we are closing the loop of the entire automation process.
 We do this by removing the user’s data from the Google Sheets and email list.

 We’ve started with a delay step to ensure the data can be properly processed and sent to the user before it’s removed.
 This is followed by removing the row that was created in Google Sheets.

 The final step is an internal step to see if the user is already on another email list.
 If they are, they are just removed from our subscription checker list.
 However, if they aren’t, they are removed entirely from our email service provider.

 For simplicity, the user enters their email address and receives an email giving them all of their subscription information.
 This email also includes links allowing them to alter their subscription status for each service with one click.

 This is made possible due to Sentori giving you the ability to trigger a workflow based on a click within an email.
-This powerful feature mean there are many different ways you can handle your users’ requests, which we will dig into further in a separate article.
+This powerful feature means there are many different ways you can handle your users’ requests.
+We’ll explore this further in a separate article.